Varieties: Cabernet Sauvignon

 A fresh, dry and vibrant Rosé made via direct pressing of Cabernet Sauvignon providing a wine with an alluring salmon colour and appealing drinkability.

-This wine has a soft, pale pink colour and is bursting with aromas of strawberries and pink grapefruit.
-The palate is vibrant with a good balance between the bright acidity and flavours of Turkish delight, sweet red berries and pomegranate.
+This wine has a soft, salmon pink colour and is bursting with aromas of strawberries and rose petals.
+The palate is vibrant with a good balance between the bright acidity and flavours of Turkish delight, strawberries and red cherries.
 The finish is juicy and dry and the wine has a pleasant length.

 Fermentation and Ageing:

-The Merlot ripened in late February.
-The grapes were hand-picked, and pressed directly after destemming in order to obtain light pink juice.
+The Cabernet Sauvignon ripened in late February.
+The grapes were hand-picked and pressed directly after destemming in order to obtain light pink juice.
 The resultant light pink juice fermented for 14 days at 12 degrees Celsius and spent a further four months on full lees to provide fullness and body to the wine.

-With its alluring pink colour this wine is a good pair with fresh salmon, cold meats, lobster, salads, lighter pastas and even complements tomato based dishes that one usually struggles to find suitable wine matches for.
-It is also a great match for sushi
+With its alluring pink colour this wine is a good pair with fresh salmon, cold meats, crayfish and salads.
+It is also a great match for sushi.